Family Holidays Cyprus: 15 Honest Lessons From 20 Years of Helping Families Plan Their Trip

 A private pool means your children swim whenever they want, at whatever volume they choose, without you hovering anxiously near a crowded hotel pool edge.
 Nap time works because the house is quiet while the baby sleeps and the older kids are in the water three metres from the terrace.
 Nobody else’s schedule dictates yours.

-Two hotel rooms in peak season in Limassol run 250 to 400 euros per night.
-A three bedroom villa with a private pool sleeps six and often costs less.
+Two hotel rooms in peak season in Limassol run 300 to 500 euros per night in 2025.
+A three bedroom villa with a private pool sleeps six and often costs less than a single family suite at a comparable standard.
 Our Agios Tychon villa is a good example: gated pool, sea views, fully equipped kitchen, ten minutes from the coast.
 Families book it months ahead for a reason.

 The verdict: The pool is the holiday.
 Everything else is a day trip.